JoaoGustavo29/JoaoGustavo29/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on in nowhere
-- 🌱 I’m currently learning python and Data Science
+- 🌱 I’m currently learning Python and Data Science
 - 👯 I’m looking to collaborate on AI projects and anything involving python
 - 🤔 I’m looking for help with everything, any form of help is always welcome
 - 💬 Ask me about anything you want to know, we'll always find a way to help each other
 - 📫 How to reach me: Direct me on Instagram
-- ⚡ Fun fact: I am passionate about python
+- ⚡ Fun fact: I am passionate about Python

  <div>
   <a href="https://github.com/JoaoGustavo29">